nationalarchives/miiify/README.md

 ```bash
 curl https://miiify.rocks/annotations/cats\?target\=https://miiify.rocks/iiif/cats/canvas/p1
 ```
 Note this assumes that the target field is a string.
-Filtering takes place using a prefix match so only the unique starting characters of the target string are required to obtain a single match.

 To see how this works within Mirador you can examine the manifest used here: